martinus/unordered_dense/README.md

 The classes `ankerl::unordered_dense::map` and `ankerl::unordered_dense::set` are (almost) drop-in replacements of `std::unordered_map` and `std::unordered_set`.
 While they don't have as strong iterator / reference stability guaranties, they are typically *much* faster.

-Additionally, there are `ankerl::unordered_dense::segmented_map` and `ankerl::unordered_dense::segmented_set` with lower peak memory usage.
+Additionally, there are `ankerl::unordered_dense::segmented_map` and `ankerl::unordered_dense::segmented_set` with lower peak memory usage. and stable iterator/references on insert.

 - [1.
 Overview](#1-overview)
 - [2.
 Installation](#2-installation)